metiago/metiago.github.io/content/posts/data-store-reference.md

 +++

-title =  'Data Store Reference' date = 1500-02-19T19:18:41-03:00
+title =  'Data Store References' date = 1500-02-19T19:18:41-03:00
 draft = false
 +++

-Below I am sharing some chunks of information about the different data store that we have today to propose the better solution for a given business problem.
-I believe this reference is useful when we have to decide which data store is better for our problems in a given moment.
+Weaknesses and strengths of different data stores and when to use each.

 ### Relational database management systems (MySQL, PostgreSQL)